GlazeGlopMike/glazeglopbot/README.md

 Generates and sends a QR code image using the [pyqrcode](https://pypi.org/project/PyQRCode/) module.

 ### RNG
-Currently features a dice roller and random integer generator.
+Currently features a coin tosser, dice roller and random integer generator.

 ### VC
 Currently limited to playing local sound files.
 The cog has basic player functions like stopping, pausing, and resuming.